theicfire/makefiletutorial/src/index.md

 When we run `make` again, the following set of steps happens:
 - The first target is selected, because the first target is the default target
 - This has a prerequisite of `blah.c`
-- Make decides if it should run the `blah.c` target.
-It will only run if `blah.c` doesn't exist, or `blah.c` is *older than* `blah`
+- Make decides if it should run the `blah` target.
+It will only run if `blah.c` doesn't exist, or `blah.c` is *newer than* `blah`

 This last step is critical, and is the **essence of make**.
-What it's attempting to do is decide if the prerequisites of `blah` have changed since `blah` was created.
+What it's attempting to do is decide if the prerequisites of `blah` have changed since `blah` was last compiled.
 That is, if `blah.c` is modified, running `make` should recompile the file.
 And conversely, if `blah.c` has not changed, then it should be recompiled.

 To make this happen, it uses the filesystem timestamps as a proxy to determine if something has changed.
 This is a reasonable heuristic, because file timestamps typically will only change if the files are modified.
 But it's important to realize that this isn't always the case.
 You could, for example, modify a file, and then change the modified timestamp of that file to something old.
 If you did, Make would incorrectly guess that the file hadn't changed and thus could be ignored.

-Whew, what a mouthful. **Make sure that this makes sense.
-This is the crux of Makefiles, and might take you a few minutes to properly understand**.
-Play around with the above examples and make sure you understand when and why things are compiling.
+Whew, what a mouthful. **Make sure that you understand this.
+It's the crux of Makefiles, and might take you a few minutes to properly understand**.
+Play around with the above examples or watch the video above if things are still confusing.

 ## More quick examples
 The following Makefile ultimately runs all three targets.
 When you run `make blah` in the terminal, it will build a program called `blah` in a series of steps: